jverzani/SimpleExpressions.jl/docs/src/index.md

 solve(sin(A)/a ~ sin(B)/b, A)
 ```

-This example shows "inverse" functions are applied (without conern for domain/range restrictions) when possible.
+This example shows "inverse" functions are applied (without concern for domain/range restrictions) when possible.

 ### Plotting